bitrise-steplib/bitrise-step-link-apm-sdk-ios/README.md

 This step is compatible with all Xcode projects that use Swift only, interoperability (mixed) and Objective-C only languages.

+Note: For Xcode 11 please use the last supported version `1.6.1`.

 Android:
    TBA.